stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 ### Short Field Energy Transfer

 Short field energy transfer famously occurs in Radio frequency identification (RFID).
 RFID tags uses a small radio transmitter and receiver, and when in close proximity to an electromagnetic interrogation pulse, it will be powered and transmit data.
-The interrogating device typically holds a databased value in order to cross-reference of the data sent by the tag [4].
-This allows for supply traceability and identity verification [3]
+The interrogating device typically holds a databased value in order to cross-reference of the data sent by the tag.
+This allows for supply traceability and identity verification.

 ### Long Field Energy Transfer

 When antennas receive a signal, a voltage is generated.
 Bursts of brodcasts from routers generates enough voltage for a bit under 300mV inconsistently.
-But, a feature known as poWi-Fi can be used, since routers can simultaneously broadcast across three non-overlapping channels, multiple channels can be used to continually broadcast and remotely power small battery-free devices within 5 meters [10].
+But, a feature known as poWi-Fi can be used, since routers can simultaneously broadcast across three non-overlapping channels, multiple channels can be used to continually broadcast and remotely power small battery-free devices within 5 meters.

 ## Resources